 We advise teams to frame a system's run cost as architecture fitness function, which means: track the cost of running your services against the value delivered; when you see deviations from what was expected or acceptable, have a discussion about whether it's time to evolve your architecture.

 Prominent and widely adopted trends determine the leaders of the future market but it's not always obvious where to begin and how to incorporate these innovative technologies.
 So, you might consider using the expertise of a nearshore technology partner to investigate the pros and cons of technologies and assess their potential within your business environment.
+You can benefit from a help of a smart development team to quickly scale up your capacity, meet any gap in your skillset and get your product to market faster.

 If you want to reap the benefits of emerging technologies and get ahead of the competition, talk to an ELEKS specialist today.